Each day, we encounter dozens of targeted messages. They find their way to our mailboxes, get into our Facebook feeds, pop up between YouTube videos.

 - Be personal.
 If you are writing to an individual, make sure to call them by their name.
 To the recipient this would show that you have, at least, done your homework and researched them before sending your message.

 - Find the right person.
-In a B2B business, aim at decision-makers.
+In your B2B lead generation strategy, aim at decision-makers.
 Sending your message to a secretary or a shared email address has less chance of generating an actual lead than sending it to a CEO or another person who can appreciate the value of your proposal.

 Targeted website chat messages